Riding is an Official Media Partner of HITS Horse Shows

 For more information, contact Sue Fleczok at 805-527-9655 or email@example.com.

 Does your special event deserve special coverage in California Riding Magazine’s What’s Happening Event Calendar?
 If so, let us know and don’t forget a photo.
 Send it all to firstname.lastname@example.org, or call her at 949-644-2165.

 Our deadline is the first of the month for the following month’s issue.
-Please submit your events by May 1st for the June issue.
+Please submit your events by August 1st for the September issue.
 It’s the place to be and it’s free!